Stephenremmi/Hood-Map/ReadMe.md

-# Hood
+# Hood Map
-An app that is set to narrow the ralationship gap between neighbours
+An app that is set to narrow the relationship gap between neighbours

 ## Author
 [Stephen remmi](https://github.com/Stephenremmi)